 This article provides performance tips for advanced users and/or IT personnel that are struggling with a WooCommerce site that is starting to experience a slower than normal response while navigating through the shopping cart.

-In most cases, slow web page loading is simply due to the fact that ecommerce sites are dynamic in nature, and require more resources for PHP and database queries as traffic increases.
+In some cases, slow web page loading is simply due to the fact that ecommerce sites are dynamic in nature, and require more resources for PHP and database queries as traffic increases.
 That’s where PHP workers come into play.
 Read more below about what PHP workers are and how they are used to speed up the processing of requests on your site.

 What Is a PHP Worker?